CumulusNetworks/DUE/templates/debian-package/README.md

 **Example** `./due --duebuild --build-command DEB_BUILD_OPTIONS="\'debug noopt\'" dpkg-buildpackage -b -j7`

-If you want to fine-tune the build command, then this will do the container updgrade and dependency installation, and then just run whatever follows `--build-command`.
+If you want to fine-tune the build command, then this will do the container upgrade and dependency installation, and then just run whatever follows `--build-command`.
 Note that `--build-command` must be the last argument, as everything after that is passed through...and you may have to escape quote terms, as illustrated above.